Who can join the Locals Programme?

 We have a team of Locals leaders who are second or third year students who were in the locals programme in their first year, these students sign up to help other students through their first year at Otago.
 Each leader is on one of the four committees

-Locals has four committees that focus on different aspects of the programme; social, volunteer, academic, and schools to focus on marketing locals to year 13 students.
-Each committee has a team leader that is responsible for that aspect of the programme, they organise events, and manage the leaders in each committee.
+Locals has three committees that focus on different aspects of the programme; social, volunteer, and academic.
+Each committee has a coordinator that is responsible for that aspect of the programme, they organise events, and manage the leaders in each committee.

-The locals intern helps to run the communications for the programme, they also organise trainings for the team leaders and leaders, and help the coordinator to manage the rest of the locals team.
+The locals assistant runs the external engagement committee for the programme.
+The external engagement committee helps to run all marketing and communications for the programme, this committee also organises that schools outreach that locals does to recruit year 13s into the programme.
+They also organise trainings for the coordinators and leaders, and helps the Deputy Head of Locals to manage the rest of the locals team.

-We also have a working group that helps guide the direction of the programme, and helps with any large decisions.
+We also have an operational committee that helps guide the direction of the programme, and helps with any large decisions.

 Being part of locals means that you are a part of the collegiate community on the Otago campus.
 The inter-college competition is a big part of this collegiate community, it provides an opportunity for the colleges to compete against each other in a variety of sports and cultural activities.
 There is something for everyone with all the events listed on the inter-college website, if you see any events you would like to participate in email Maya Turner the locals coordinator for more information.